 An occupational health and safety management system has been implemented.
-An overview is listed in the management approach.
 That was not due to legal requirements, but instead because the management considers this issue to be material and is therefore committed to the implementation of a health and safety management system.